Serenella97325/connectivity-hackathon-serenAiGrid/README.md

 ### 1. Data Collection (Network Data Simulation)

-This module handles the simulation of network data by registering and monitoring networks (LAN or WAN).
+The module `serenaigrid-network-data-module` handles the simulation of network data by registering and monitoring networks (LAN or WAN).

 #### Features
 - **Network Registration:**